 1. Remote control devices unless the device is the only control device.

 3. Low voltage wiring, systems and components, ancillary wiring and systems and components not a part of the primary electrical power distribution system.

 7. HEATING SYSTEM

 7.1 The inspector shall:

-1. The installed heating equipment.
+1. The installed heating equipment and controls.